Urgent Asthma Treatment Clinic in Oxford, CT

 If you are struggling with asthma and need to see a doctor quickly, we are here for you at Premier Urgent Care!
+We are conveniently located at 278-2 Oxford Road Oxford CT 06478.
 You can either walk-in for an appointment or schedule one online or by calling us.
 We serve patients from Oxford CT, Seymour CT, Naugatuck CT, Southbury CT, Ansonia CT, Derby CT, Shelton CT and Waterbury, CT.

 Asthma is an invisible illness that can feel quite isolating and restricting, especially when others fail to understand your experience.
 Here at Premier Urgent Care, we take asthma seriously and empathize deeply with anyone who has ever had to struggle to breathe.
 As such, our team of medical professionals is proud to offer superior asthma treatment to anyone who needs it!